 I love this city so much.
-It’s two totally different places mashed up into one; one side thoroughly respectable with all manner of high culture to be found, and the other a hotbed of hedonism and vice.
-What’s really cool is that the two sides manage to not only co-exist peacefully, but to compliment each other in making Amsterdam the captivating, baffling and beautiful city that it is.
+Amsterdam, to me, is two totally different places mashed up into one; one side thoroughly respectable with all manner of high culture to be found, and the other a hotbed of hedonism and vice - and what’s really cool is that the two sides manage to not only co-exist peacefully, but to compliment each other in making Amsterdam the captivating, baffling and beautiful city that it is.

 There’s an awful lot to see and do here, so much that a short weekend break might not seem like enough – but if that’s all the time you’ve got, I have some tips for what to prioritise, so that you really get the most out of the city in your time there.